autumn-order/eve_esi/CONTRIBUTING.md

 Additionally, you could consider using a tool such as [GitHub CoPilot](https://github.com/features/copilot) with your code editor which can help as a guide in writing documentation, unit tests, and explaining new concepts.
 You will just want to make absolute certain you double check everything it writes for correctness and consistency with the rest of the codebase.

 As of August 17th, 2025, `Claude Sonnet 3.7` is the recommended model to use.

-# Development Environment

-Development environments for Rust projects is rather straightforward.
-You simply need a proper code editor & the Rust toolchain installed.

-To get started with contributing to the `eve_esi` crate:
-- You will need to install [rust](https://www.rust-lang.org/tools/install) then use `rustup default stable` or `rustup default nightly` to set the default toolchain to.
-- You will need a code editor which supports `rust-analyzer` such as [Zed](https://zed.dev/) or [Visual Studio Code](https://code.visualstudio.com/).
-- To start use `cargo test` to run the tests to ensure everything is working as expected.